atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 Although RDF statements are often called `triples`, a single statement can consist of five fields: `subject`, `predicate`, `object`, `language`, `datatype`.
 Having five fields is way more than most information systems.
 Usually we have just `key` and `value`.
 This difference leads to compatibility issues when using RDF in applications.
-In practice, clients have to run a lot of checks before they can use the data - which makes RDF in most contexts harder to use than something such as JSON.
+In practice, clients have to run a lot of checks before they can use the data - which makes RDF in most contexts harder to use than something like JSON.

 Atomic Data drops the `named node` / `literal` distinction.
 We just have `values`, and they are interpreted by looking at the `datatype`, which is defined in the `property`.